 It was a chance encounter while he was a freshman at Vanderbilt University that led Roger Ream ’76 to meet TFAS founder and then-chairman David R. Jones.
 David encouraged Roger to attend a TFAS summer institute in 1976 and the rest, as they say, is history.
 Roger thinks he has the best job in the world, working with young people who want to make a difference.

 Roger joined TFAS in 1991 as executive vice president and became president in 1998.
 During his tenure, TFAS has expanded its programs internationally to three continents and has more than doubled the number of collegiate program offerings in Washington, D.C.
-Under his leadership, TFAS has extended its reach at both the high school and professional level by adding the Robert Novak and Joseph Rago Fellowships for working journalists, the Public Policy Fellowship for young D.C. professionals and making the Foundation for Teaching Economics (FTE) programs for high school students and teachers a part of the TFAS Journey.
+Under his leadership, TFAS has extended its reach at both the high school and professional levels by adding the Robert Novak and Joseph Rago Fellowships for working journalists, the Public Policy Fellowship for young D.C. professionals, and making the Foundation for Teaching Economics (FTE) programs for high school students and teachers a part of the TFAS Journey.

 Roger traces his passion for the ideas of freedom and free markets to his father, a minister who stressed the moral underpinnings of individual liberty and the connections between freedom and human flourishing.

 Roger received his bachelor’s degree from Vanderbilt University.
 He and his wife, Mary Kay, have three daughters and two grandsons.
 He calls them his investment in the future.